kacperk72/portal-pacjenta/README.md

 ## Project Description

 Portal Pacjenta is a web application designed to help patients manage their medical appointments, view test results, and communicate with medical institutions.
 The app was built using the latest frontend and backend technologies.

+## Screenshots

+Screenshots showcasing the main features of the application are available at the following link: https://drive.google.com/drive/folders/1_0nVsK_f_gcscLrdu0la1SferF7XqOEY?usp=drive_link

 ## Technologies